S. 272: Protect Infant Formula from Contamination Act

 Electronic Code of Federal Regulations: 21 CFR 106.55

-The bill amends section 412 of the Federal Food, Drug, and Cosmetic Act, codified at 21 U.S.C.
-350a, which governs infant formula.
+S. 272 amends section 412 of the Federal Food, Drug, and Cosmetic Act, codified here, which governs infant formula safety and reporting.

 FDA Recalls, Market Withdrawals, and Safety Alerts

-This FDA resource explains how the agency communicates food safety problems and recalls, which is relevant when contaminated formula must be isolated or removed from distribution.
+Explains how FDA communicates and acts on food safety problems, relevant when contaminated formula must be isolated or pulled from distribution.

 S. 272 Common Questions